catalyst-cloud/catalystcloud-docs/source/first-instance/command-line.rst

 ======================

 In order to connect to our instance, we will need to allocate a floating IP to the instance.
-We will use the id of public-net (found previously via 'openstack network list') and request a new floating IP.
+We will use the id of public-net (found previously via ``openstack network list``) and request a new floating IP.

 .. code-block:: bash